Degeneration of log Calabi-Yau pairs via log canonical places: Introduction

 \

 \

 {\bf Acknowledgements}: G. Chen is supported by the China post-doctoral grants BX2021269 and 2021M702925.
 C. Zhou is supported by grant European Research Council (ERC-804334).
-We would like to thank Yuchen Liu for helpful comments and suggestions.
+We would like to thank Yuchen Liu for helpful comments and suggestions, and we also thank the referees for careful reading and providing a list of precious comments.